SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

-\subsection{J1218-2159 (1216-217)}
+\subsubsection{J1218-2159 (1216-217)}

 This source (Fig.~\ref{fig:J1218}) is unclassified in the literature.
 There is no optical counterpart.
 This source is still a viable milli-lens candidate, passing all our current tests.
-With the overall variability being maximally $\sim$8$(1+z)$\,\%/yr, the source is also a good CSO candidate.
+With the overall variability being maximally $\sim$\,8$(1+z)$\,\%/yr, the source is also a good CSO candidate.
 This source will be studied in more detail concerning spectra and variability with future, more sensitive observations.

-\subsection{J1306+0341 (1303+039)}
+\subsubsection{J1306+0341 (1303+039)}

 This source (Fig.~\ref{fig:J1306}) has no optical counterpart.
-We discarded the source as a milli-lens because of the high SBR of 8.38 and 7.42 in two epochs and the fact that both emitting regions clearly extend towards the centre between them.
-The source morphology, spectra and the $\sim$8$(1+z)$\,\%/yr fractional variability are very indicative of the CSO nature.
+We discarded the source as milli-lens because of the high SBR of 8.38 and 7.42 in two epochs.
+The source morphology, spectra and the $\sim$\,8$(1+z)$\,\%/yr fractional variability are very indicative of the CSO nature.

-\subsection{J1340-0335 (1337-033)}
+\subsubsection{J1340-0335 (1337-033)}

-This source (Fig.~\ref{fig:J1340}) has an optical counterpart and associated photometric redshift of $z=0.98\,{\pm}\,0.49$ in DESI DR8.
+This source (Fig.~\ref{fig:J1340}) has an optical counterpart and associated photometric redshift of $z=0.977\,{\pm}\,0.489$ in DES DR8.
 The source has been identified to peak at low radio frequencies below 1\,GHz \citep{2017ApJ...836..174C}.
 We discarded the source as milli-lens because of the high SBR of 9.14 and 12.1 in two X-band epochs and the new EVN epoch having a high SBR of 12.09.
-The source morphology, showing three emitting regions that are connected, also does not fit a gravitational lens system.
+The source morphology, showing three emitting regions that are clearly connected, also does not fit a gravitational lens system.
 The spectra support this source being a CSO, while the variability is only in slight excess of $20$\,\%/yr, so we retain is as a CSO candidate.
-The linear distance between components, which is $\sim$58\,pc, also fits the CSO scenario.
+The linear distance between components, which is $\sim$\,58\,pc, also fits the CSO scenario.

-\subsection{J1344-1739 (1341-174)}
+\subsubsection{J1344-1739 (1341-174)}

 This source (Fig.~\ref{fig:J1344}) has also been identified to peak at low radio frequencies below 1\,GHz \citep{2017ApJ...836..174C}, and has no optical counterpart.
-This source failed our milli-lens criteria for the spectra, which are too different, and the fact that region A shows a clear eastward extension towards region B in both the EVN C-band image and different Astrogeo images.
+This source failed our milli-lens criteria for the spectra, whose spectral indices differ by 0.53, and the fact that region A shows a clear eastward extension towards region B in both the EVN C-band image and different Astrogeo images.
 With the variability being less than $10(1+z)$\,\%/yr, this source is a good CSO candidate.

-\subsection{J1632+3547 (1630+358)}
+\subsubsection{J1632+3547 (1630+358)}